eukras/refspy/README.md

 ### Comparing references

 A reference can be a set of any verses and verse ranges spread across multiple libraries.
-Comparing references A and B means checking that all ranges in A are less than all ranges in B. For large or complex references this is not intuitive and not recommended.
-Comparing simple references is reasonable, however, as it just involves comparing simple ranges:
+Comparing references A and B just means comparing their first verse.

 ```
 rom_2 = __.r('Rom 2')